 Budget traveling: learn how to maximize the value your dollar adds to your life

-We managed to live in New Zealand for only 777 usd per person per month.
+We managed to budget travel New Zealand for only 777 USD per person per month.
 Including owning a car, and going all around the Southern and Northern Island.
 Impressive isn’t it?
 It still makes me proud although it is already 1,5 year ago.

 Travel on a shoestring means you are confronted with social pressure

 Traveling implies meeting new people.
 Meeting new fellow travelers.
 Some of them are doing the hardcore budget thing, others don’t.
 The pressure reveals itself if you hang out with your new friends and somebody wants to check out that new bar.
 You don’t want to be the one who counts his or her bucks all the time but you also know you need to invest in people if you want to hang out with them.
 And you also know the activity doesn’t match your budget.

 You will always have to deal with a certain amount of group pressure when you travel.
 It is not cool not to participate in activities because you don’t want to pay for it.
 Especially if it concerns partying or drinking.
 You think fellow travelers will disapprove of your choices and you fear you will become the hostels’ most wanted outcast.
 All of these things are not true.
 It is only a created truth in your own head.